 Arline and Pete Harman Professor and Chair, Department of Pediatrics

 Adalyn Jay Physician-in-Chief, Lucile Packard Children's Hospital Stanford

 Mary Leonard, MD, MSCE, is the Arline and Pete Harman Professor and Chair of the Department of Pediatrics at Stanford University School of Medicine and the Adalyn Jay Physician in Chief at Lucile Packard Children's Hospital Stanford.
 She assumed these positions on July 1, 2016.

 Energetic and collaborative, Dr. Leonard is a compassionate clinician and researcher who cares deeply about improving the health and well-being of children everywhere.
 A graduate of the Stanford University School of Medicine, Mary returned to Stanford Medicine in 2014 after spending 25 years at the Children’s Hospital of Philadelphia and the University of Pennsylvania.
 At Stanford, her multi-disciplinary research program is focused on the impact of chronic diseases on bone metabolism and nutrition across the life span.
-Mary directs the innovative and trans-disciplinary child and maternal health research and training initiatives of the Stanford Child Health Research Institute.
+Mary directs the innovative and trans-disciplinary child and maternal health research and training initiatives of the Stanford Maternal and Child Health Research Institute.